Check out the videos below of some great Lindy Hop and Balboa!

 – Ann Johnson (maid) and Frankie Manning (overalls).

-o Day at the Races.
+Day at the Races.
 The famous Lindy Hop dancing by Whitey’s Lindy Hoppers from the Marx Brothers 1937 movie.
+The swing dancing starts at approx. 5:13 in the clip.
 This sequence, like the Lindy Hop sequence in Hellzapoppin’, had no relation to the main plot, so that part could be cut from the film when it was shown in segregated venues and in the deep south.

 More vintage clips to follow

 Videos of Birthday Dances

 A birthday dance for Mike.
 Can still cut a rug with the youngsters!
 The song is “Frolic Sam”, by the Duke Ellington Orch., c.
 230 bpm.